SURFQuantum/qc-quantum-linear-systems/README.md

 ## Additional Requirements
 ### Classiq SDK
 This project makes use of the [classiq](https://www.classiq.io/) SDK.
-To use the `classiq` SKD the user must perform authentication.
+To use the `classiq` SDK the user must perform authentication.
 For more info check out the [classiq docs](https://docs.classiq.io/latest/) page.

 Authentication is as simple as: